martinezabraham194/plane/deployments/cloudrun/README.md

 Benefits: near-zero idle cost, no GCP VPC connector needed, works directly from Cloud Run.

-## 4) (Optional) Celery broker via CloudAMQP
+## 4) Celery with CloudAMQP (recommended for worker)

+Celery in this repo uses the broker URL from `AMQP_URL` (see `plane/settings/common.py`).
+CloudAMQP is the simplest low-cost broker that works over the public Internet from Cloud Run.

+Steps
-1. Create a free instance at CloudAMQP.
+1. Create a free CloudAMQP instance (Tiny/Lemur plan is fine).
-2. Copy the AMQP URL (amqps://...).
+2. In the instance dashboard, copy the AMQP connection URL – it should start with `amqps://` (TLS enabled).
-3. Save it as GitHub secret AMQP_URL.

-If you deploy the worker, AMQP_URL is required.
-Without it, the worker has no broker and won’t process tasks.
+3. In GitHub → Secrets and variables → Actions, add:
+   - `AMQP_URL` = your CloudAMQP URL (example: `amqps://user:pass@host.rmq.cloudamqp.com/vhost`)
+4. (Optional but recommended) Keep `REDIS_URL` set (Upstash) for Django cache performance.
+5. When running the workflow, set `deploy_worker=true`.
+The worker Cloud Run service uses the API image with `/code/bin/docker-entrypoint-worker.sh` and will connect to the broker via `AMQP_URL`.

+Notes
+- No results backend is configured; most tasks here don’t require fetching results.
+If you need a result backend later, you can use Redis (set `CELERY_RESULT_BACKEND`), but it is not required for basic operation.
+- If you prefer RabbitMQ fully on GCP, you can use the managed RabbitMQ service, but it’s not the cheapest.
+CloudAMQP free tier is typically enough for tiny usage.

+Verify the worker
+1. After deployment, open Google Cloud Console → Cloud Run → `plane-worker` → Logs.
+You should see Celery start and show worker-ready logs.
+2. Trigger any action in the app that queues a task (e.g., events that send emails or process attachments).
+You should see task log lines appear in the worker service.

 ## 5) GCP prep checklist
 - Enable APIs: Cloud Run, Artifact Registry